Uleybury Landfill

 Responsible waste management

 Stages 1 and 2 of the landfill have already been completely filled, capped with topsoil and revegetated with local plant species.
-Since June 2016, waste has been deposited into Stage 3.
-In the future all Stages will be rehabilitated, creating a scene similar to the surrounding natural landscape.
+Since June 2016, waste has been deposited into Stage 3, which is now approaching capacity.
+Due to the landfill nearing capacity, the site will cease receiving waste as of 30 June 2025 and will be revegetated, creating a scene similar to the surrounding natural landscape.

 Post-closure commitments

-For at least 30 years after landfilling has finished, NAWMA will monitor and/or manage:
+For an estimated 30 years after landfilling has finished, NAWMA will continue to monitor and manage the following to ensure environmental standards are met:

 Ground water protection